-on an actual historical basis; and

-as adjusted for:
+on an actual historical basis; and as adjusted for:

-- (1) our receipt of R\$16.9 million in proceeds prior to August 27, 2004 under a secured credit agreement that we entered into on June 30, 2004; - (2) our receipt of US\$50.0 million in proceeds under an export prepayment facility that we entered into on July 21, 2004; and - (3) our receipt of US\$130.0 million in proceeds under a syndicated credit agreement during August 2004; and as further adjusted for the sale of class A preferred shares in the global offering, including the ADSs offered hereby, at the initial public offering price, and after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us in connection with the global offering, and the use of proceeds therefrom.
+- our receipt of R\$16.9 million in proceeds prior to September 22, 2004 under a secured credit agreement that we entered into on June 30, 2004; - (2) our receipt of US\$50.0 million in proceeds under an export prepayment facility that we entered into on July 21, 2004; and - (3) our receipt of US\$130.0 million in proceeds under a syndicated credit agreement during August 2004; and as further adjusted for the sale of class A preferred shares in the global offering, including the ADSs offered hereby, at the initial public offering price, and after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us in connection with the global offering, and the receipt of proceeds therefrom.
+See Use of Proceeds.
+To the extent that net proceeds are used to repay short-term indebtedness, balances of short-term indebtedness will be reduced.